druid77/trs-gpt/README.md

 I’m now a middle-aged man with multiple degrees, working for NASA JPL.
 For all of these years, I've kept alive the childhood dream of interacting (chatting) with the computer in an intelligent way.

-This year (2023) two things happened, that allowed me to “close the loop” on my childhood dream:
+This year, 2023, two things happened, that allowed me to “close the loop” on my childhood dream:
-- Something called [ChatGPT](https://openai.com/blog/chatgpt) became a thing
+- **Something called [ChatGPT](https://openai.com/blog/chatgpt) became a thing**
-- Someone at work gave me a free [TRS-80 Model III](http://www.trs-80.org/model-3/) (built in 1981) computer.
+- **Someone at work gave me a free [TRS-80 Model III](http://www.trs-80.org/model-3/) (built in 1981) computer**

-When I was a kid, I remember friends talking about the TRS-80, referring to it as the “trash 80”.
-So my expectations weren’t that high, but hey I realized that it looked pretty retro, had about the same resolution as my old Atari 800XL, and it ran BASIC!
+As a kid, I remember friends talking about the TRS-80, referring to it as the “trash 80”.
+So my expectations weren’t that high, but I realized that it looked pretty retro, had about the same resolution as my old Atari 800XL, and it ran BASIC!

 When I opened the box, and fired it up (at least the thing powered on), I quickly realized that only about 10% of the keys actually worked.

-So I took apart the computer, and one-by-one de-soldered every key, disassembled each one, cleaned the contacts, put the key back together, and soldered the whole keyboard back together.
+I proceeded to take apart the computer, and one-by-one de-soldered each key, disassembled the mechanisms in each one, cleaned the contacts, put the key back together, and soldered the whole keyboard back together.

 <img src="images/opened.jpg" width="100%"/>*The TRS-80, opened up*
 <br/><br/>